ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/files/crud/create.rst

 Uploading File Occurrences
 """""""""""""""""""""""

 Uploading file occurrences is supported utilizing Batch V2 import mode.
 There is also a way to set file size, although the solution is not intuitive.
-See the following example JSON, where the "intValue1" parameter is the desired file size (in bytes):
+See the following example, where the "intValue1" parameter is the desired file size (in bytes):

 JSON Response: